 Has your inner caveman or cave-woman been trying to break free?
 Instead of growing out an excessively long beard or wearing animal skin, try the Paleo Diet!

-This Paleo diet, aka the Caveman diet, is right up there with the Keto diet in terms of popularity.
+This Paleo diet, aka the Caveman diet, is right up there with the Keto diet and food pyramid method in terms of popularity.
 It’s certainly got no shortage of hype, but is it all it’s cracked up to be?